-Hilton Head Island, SC: The South's Best Beach Town 2019
+Hilton Head Island, SC: The South's Best Little Beach Town

-One might argue that it's the beach that makes a place the best beach town, but Hilton Head Island proves something even more true: It's the richness of the town that wins the day, and in this case, the hearts of its 40,000 locals.
+One might argue that it's the quality of the beach that makes a place the best beach town of them all, but Hilton Head Island proves something even more true: It's the richness of the town that wins the day, and in this case, the hearts of its 40,000 locals.

 Let's not dismiss Hilton Head's superb beach bona fides, however: Tucked snugly against the water-riven coast of South Carolina, the foot-shaped island exposes 12 miles of broad, tawny sands to the Atlantic Ocean's rolling swells.
-All 12 miles are public beach that feel both expansive and inclusive (several access points include mats for wheelchairs).
-And with an average air and water temperature of around 70 degrees, that's about as pitch-perfect as beach life gets.
+All 12 miles of it are public beaches that feel both expansive and inclusive (several access points include mats for wheelchairs).
+And with an average air and water temperature of around 70 degrees, that's about as pitch perfect as beach life gets.

-First-time visitors fall in love with Andrew Carmines' local oysters at Hudson's Seafood House on the Docks and with homegrown chef and owner Clayton Rollison’s sophisticated (and often Gullah-inspired) culinary takes at Lucky Rooster Kitchen + Bar.
-Hilton Head is home to one of the coolest jazz clubs on the East Coast (The Jazz Corner) and the best croissants this side of the Atlantic (at transplanted Parisian Philippe Feret's Hilton Head Social Bakery).
+First-time visitors are sure to fall in love with Andrew Carmines' local oysters at Hudson's Seafood House on the Docks and with sophisticated (and often Gullah-inspired) culinary takes at Lucky Rooster Kitchen + Bar.
+Hilton Head is home to one of the coolest jazz clubs on the East Coast (keep an eye out for The Jazz Corner) and the best croissants this side of the Atlantic (at transplanted Parisian Philippe Feret's Hilton Head Social Bakery).

 "It's amazing," Rollison says about his home island.
-He grew up running places barefoot, riding bikes, and messing around with boats.
+He grew up running around the place barefoot, riding bikes, and messing around with boats.
 "There's so much here that's sophisticated now," he says, lingering among the rare imports at Rollers Wine & Spirits, an urbane bottle shop, with his friend Tony Bagnulo, who's adding to Hilton Head's spirits game with his own top-shelf Bulrush Gin.

 He has a point.
 The salt marsh back side of the island bristles with private docks and skinny piers, and public marinas shelter watercraft from luxury yachts to skiffs, most of which have shallow drafts to navigate the tide-ruled labyrinth of waterways ideal for fishing, cruising, and hiding away.